wlingyuan/kaggle-house-price-prediction/README.md

 # kaggle-house-price-prediction
-use some models to predict houseprice on kaggle， updating
+use some models to predict houseprice on kaggle i am planning to write a simple paper use the dataset